thriveweb/sailing-paradise/content/boatTours/2018-08-31-hen-s-parties.md

     - dropdownContent: |-
         This really depends on what you want from your experience but;

-        * a sense of fun (essential)
+        * A sense of fun (essential)
-        * swimmers and towel (if you plan to swim)
+        * Swimmers and towel (if you plan to swim)
-        * sunglasses, sunscreen
+        * Sunglasses, sunscreen
-        * jacket for cooler days
+        * Jacket for cooler days
-        * shoes that you can slip off if required
+        * Shoes that you can slip off if required
-        * perhaps some decorations or mementos for the bride
+        * Perhaps some decorations or mementos for the bride
         * Food and drink/cups etc if BYO
       title: What to Bring
     - dropdownContent: >-